About Westings Meadow

 The nature reserves are mainly ex-quarry sites, and they are living examples of how nature can recover given opportunity and a little help - as those who love this area will know, its biodiversity is very bit as rich as its history.
 There are Otters, migrating Sea Trout, rare moths, Glowworms, Starling murmurations, wild orchids and more!.

-With thank to Dr Tracey Partida, who found the Tudor map of Westings Meadow which first sparked my interest.
+*With thanks to Dr Tracey Partida, who found the Tudor map of Westings Meadow which first sparked my interest.
 See Dr Partida's (2014) “Drawing the Lines: A GIS study of enclosure and landscape in Northamptonshire” (Doctoral dissertation, University of Huddersfield)